The London Foot and Ankle Centre

 The Data Controller responsible for keeping your information confidential is: Helen McNae

 60 Grove End Road,

 Tele: 0207 078 3800

 The General Data Protection Regulation (Data Protection Act 2018) requires organisations that are processing personal information to log a notification with the Information Commissioner to describe the purposes for which they process personal information.
 These details are publicly available from:

 Tele: 0303 123 1113

 LFAC Limited has appointed a Data Protection Officer (DPO) – Helen McNae.
 The role of the DPO is to monitor compliance with the GDPR, train staff and conduct internal audits and to be the first point of contact for supervisory authorities, such as the ICO, and for individuals whose data is processed.

 Should you wish to contact the DPO please email: [email protected] or call 07748 623531

 We keep our Privacy Notice under regular review.
-This Privacy Notice will be up-dated in May 2021.
+This Privacy Notice will be updated in May 2022.